hall-lab/sv-pipeline/README.md

   - Classify SV type based on the concordance between variant genotypes and read-depths
   - Sort and index the VCF

-# Dockerfiles
+# Docker images

-Generator scripts for the requisite Docker containers.
+- Docker images for this pipeline are available at https://hub.docker.com/u/halllab.
+- Dockerfiles for these containers are available in the [docker](docker) directory.
+- WDL test scripts for each of these Docker containers are available in the [test](test) directory.